 To ensure the correct information is submitted to HMRC, input from the company’s competent professionals is essential to the preparation of a robust and accurate R&D tax credit claim.

-However, it may be possible to prepare a protective, estimated R&D claim.
+It may be possible to prepare a protective, estimated R&D claim if your competent professionals have been furloughed.
 Contact us to find out how.

 If you do need to file with estimated figures, they should be reasonable and as accurate as you can manage.
 The estimated figures can then be replaced with final figures once the competent professionals return to work.

-Coronavirus Business Interruption Loan Scheme (CBILS) and R&D tax credits
+How do the Coronavirus Business Interruption Loan Scheme (CBILs) and Bounce Back Loans (BBL) affect R&D tax relief?

-CBILS was announced shortly after the government’s Spring budget as a form of government funding to help businesses through the worst effects of social distancing.
-The scheme offers loans to SMEs where the government will pay the first 12 months of interest payments and any lender-levied fees.
+CBILS was announced shortly after the government’s 2020 Spring budget as a form of government funding to help businesses through the worst effects of social distancing.
+The scheme offered loans to SMEs where the government will pay the first 12 months of interest payments and any lender-levied fees.

 Notified State aid and R&D tax credits